steelerose/epicodus_exchange/README.md

 ADD:
 - Everywhere
   - Prettify

 - Posts Index Page (Home)
   - can choose to view all questions, resolved questions, or unresolved questions

 - Posts Show Page (one post)
-  - add counter to comments to show how many characters are left
+  - use AJAX for marking post as answered (should stay on page and remove button)
+  - Any edits should redirect you to posts show page, *not* root path

 - Devise pages (sign in, etc)
   - remove extra links from bottom of page
   - check formatting ('remember me' box, etc)

 - Static Pages
   - set up basic static pages (about, contact, help)